 In your plan, provide details of the total number of ewes and gimmers recorded on both the holding and the business as of 1 December for the three years prior to application.
-This must be supported by clear flock records submitted alongside your application.

 If you have recently acquired the holding, you cannot apply for stock disposal, as you do not have three years sheep figures.